Basement Finishing Tips in South Jordan, UT: A Complete Guide to Planning, Lighting, and Dust Control

 These issues usually stem from a lack of coordination between framing and lighting.

-exposed basement ceiling design advantages disadvantages
+exposed basement ceiling design with hanging lights

 Should You Leave Your Basement Ceiling Exposed?